Parish Church of Saint Antony of Jacobina

-The Parish Church of Saint Antony of Jacobina (Igreja Matriz de Santo António em Jacobina) is an 18th-century Roman Catholic church located in Jacobina, Bahia, Brazil.
+The Parish Church of Saint Antony of Jacobina (Igreja Matriz de Santo António em Jacobina) is an 18th-century Roman Catholic church in Jacobina, Bahia, Brazil.
 It was constructed in 1758 and is dedicated to Saint Anthony, and is now part of the Roman Catholic Diocese of Bonfim.
 It covers 724 m2.
 The Institute of Artistic and Cultural Heritage of Bahia listed the church as a state heritage site in 2002.

 Location

 The Church of the Conception is located in the historic center of Jacobina.
 The town is built on a hilly area of the base of the Serra da Conceição, and the church is likewise built on high retaining walls.
 The structure volumetrically dominates the surrounding houses.

 History

 The first church in Jacobina was the Chapel of Our Lord of Glory (also known as the Chapel of the Missions, Capela das Missões), which was built in 1706 to catechize the Payaya people.
 João da Madre de Deus, the second archbishop of Bahia, created the parish of Jacobina Velha in 1683 in the present-day district of Campo Formoso.
 Rivalries between the Garcia d'Ávila and Guedes de Brito families, the most powerful at the time, led to the dissolution of the parish.
 Arcebispo José Botelho de Matos created a new parish was created in 1758 in Casa da Ponte, now the town of Jacobina.
 The new parish church was built on land of the Guedes de Brito family in the historic center of the town.
 It was followed in 1759 by the construction of the Church of the Conception of Jacobina.

 The tower on the left side of the church was built in 1895 under vicar Ágio Moreira Maia.
 Stones from the unfinished Church of the Remedies (Igreja dos Remédios).
 Renovations in 1922 significantly changed the structure.
 The lateral sacristies were closed in by screens.
 The baroque-style pediment of the facade was replaced with a pyramidal pediment identical to that of Church of the Conception of Jacobina.
 The exterior porches were covered.
 The old altars of the church were moved to new naves.
 The administration of the church, and others in Jacobina, was passed to the Order of Cistercians in 1938.

 The structure, similar to the nearby Church of the Conception, has been substantially damaged by termites, notably of the altarpiece.